 Moreover, the FTC dedicated significant resources to its privacy program.
 It maintained an inventory of the collection and use of PII, conducted, and maintained privacy impact assessments and system of record notices for all applicable systems.
-The FTC also removed unnecessary PII and had an independent third-party review of its privacy program.

 The FTC has defined and communicated its data breach response plan, including its processes and procedures for data breach notification.
-The breach response team participates in table-top exercises and uses lessons learned to make improvements to the plan.
+The breach response team participates in tabletop exercises and uses lessons learned to make improvements to the plan.
+In addition, FTC monitored and analyzed quantitative and qualitative performance measures on the effectiveness of its privacy activities.

-Although we found an area where the FTC can improve its program, the data protection and privacy controls were operating as intended.
+Our testing found no exceptions, and the controls were operating as intended.
 We concluded the FTC's data protection and privacy program controls in place were effective.